 Transit problems faced by Lao

-The major and persistent Lao complaints were about delays in shipments and high freight charges by Express Transport Organization (ETO).
-It is Thailand’s government company.
+The major and persistent Lao complaints were about delays in shipments and high freight charges by Express Transport Organization (ETO) owned by Thailand Government.
 In addition, an amount of bribe had to be paid for the highway, local police, customs officials and others.

-In Lao, there are numerous public holidays when customs officials don’t work.
+In Lao, there are numerous public holidays when customs officials are on paid leave.
 It used to create congestion in the Port of Bangkok.
 Further, the requirement for advance payments for haulage from the port, delays in identifying.
 Also, handling bulky packages, insufficient trucks in the port area are the problems faced.
-Furthermore, labor problems in the port, Thai rather than Lao control of goods in transit.
+Furthermore, there is an abundance of labour problems at the port.
+Thai rather than Lao control goods in transit.
 Also, customs inspections requiring unloading and reloading trucks at Nonghai are some of the other problems faced by in transit by Lao.

 Lao PDR strategy to become land-linked.

 In Lao PDR, the main rail connection is 3.5 km extension of the State Railway of Thailand to Thanaleng Railway Station.
 It is near the capital Vientiane.
 A plan of extending this railway to Vientiane and convert the Thanaleng Railway Station to a freight terminal has been approved.
 Also, to allow for more efficient movement of goods to and from Lao PDR has been approved in 2018.
 This plan will be followed by connecting Lao PDR with China, Cambodia, Vietnam, and Thailand.
 The countries will be connected to efficient rail transportation.
 They will also be connected to make Lao PDR a rail hub for all of Southeast Asia.